 Dental Extraction Options

 The wisdom teeth, or third molars, usually emerge when patients are in their late teens or early 20s.
-Wison teeth extraction is recommended for most patients to support a healthy bite and avoid dental problems down the road.
+Wisdom teeth extraction is recommended for most patients to support a healthy bite and avoid dental problems down the road.

 Our dental care team monitors the development of wisdom teeth in young patients and will recommend extraction when considered necessary for long-term dental health.